 Day further argues that while Autodesk is strong in AEC documentation, it is weak on large-scale digital fabrication.
-Conversely, Dassault Systèmes is strong in large-scale fabrication, but is weak in architectural design tools.
+Conversely, Dassault Systèmes is strong in large-scale fabrication but is weak in architectural design tools.
 While neither technology stack is quite perfect, the industry as a whole has tended to bias architectural design tools in the form of BIM, over manufacturing tools.
 The UTS Central project addresses this issue by using an integrated ecosystem of tools to get the best of both worlds.

 Individual fixings were designed using Solidworks before being mapped into position using the set-out rules derived via Grasshopper.
 The Elefront and Human plug-ins provided BIM capabilities so that each element could be easily identified for coordination purposes.
-The TT Toobox and FabTools plug-ins provided Grasshopper with capabilities to create and manage the 2D documentation.
+The TT Toolbox and FabTools plug-ins provided Grasshopper with capabilities to create and manage the 2D documentation.
 And finally, as part of the client’s BIM deliverables, a Level of Development (LOD) 400 IFC2x3 model was generated directly from the Rhino model using the Geometry Gym plug-in.

 The architect’s concept for the sun shading system is geometrically derived in Grasshopper via a set of rules known as ‘parameters’.
 That is, the model is generated automatically via internal logic arguments rather than through manual manipulation.
 This process is known as ‘Parametric Design’.

 In parallel with the Grasshopper script development, the individual fixtures were being designed by TILT and engineered by Partridge.
-Although the manufacturing of components is physically one of the later phases of a project, as a process it was taken into consideration very early in the design process.
-UTS Central consisted of more than 30 individual components and included items such as aluminium cladding and coatings, motors, gearboxes, drive shafts, bearings, bolts and so forth.
+Although the manufacturing of components is physically one of the later phases of a project, as a process, it was taken into consideration very early in the design process.
+UTS Central consisted of more than 30 individual components and included items such as aluminium cladding and coatings, motors, gearboxes, driveshafts, bearings, bolts, and so forth.

-Understanding that design is an iterative process, workflows were established which allowed the bottom bracket design to evolve without negatively affecting the parametric model which was being developed in tandem.
+Understanding that design is an iterative process, workflows were established, which allowed the bottom bracket design to evolve without negatively affecting the parametric model, which was being developed in tandem.
 For example, since the geometric set-out of the louvres was based on the centre point of the clevis, a set-out point was embedded into each bottom bracket.
 This point was then referenced into the Grasshopper script, minimising the dependency of the actual geometry of the bottom bracket.
 This process allowed both the fixtures and parametric model to be developed in tandem.

-This step change between a concept-level model and a fabrication-level model can be seen clearly in the images below.
+This step-change between a concept-level model and a fabrication-level model can be seen clearly in the images below.
 The process of adding material thickness, shadow gaps and 1:1 fixings, gives the design far greater visual depth and enhances the initial concept.